j0sephsasson/Pepsi-Training-Course/README.md

 ## Contact Me
 <hr>
-Pleas email me at: joe.sasson@ashlingpartners.com to get in touch!
+Email me at: joe.sasson@ashlingpartners.com to get in touch!